Fulfillment

 Before calculating your ROI, you must know your COG.

-Bringing a new product to market takes time designing, engineering, manufacturing, outsourcing, shipping, packaging, and/or warehousing.
-Wholesale cost either requires cash up front or purchase with interest.
-So the question is not, what is your cost but what is the retail cost.
+Bringing a new product to market takes time, designing, engineering, manufacturing, outsourcing, shipping, packaging, and/or warehousing.
+Wholesale cost either requires cash up front or a purchase with interest.
+So the question is not, what is your cost, but what is the retail cost.

 To offer shoppers a wide selection, you may have dozens or hundreds of products in which you make similar investments.
 Friends are not doing business owners a favor by purchasing products at wholesale.
-The best way to help a friend is to ask what is the retail cost, and add a little tip.
+The best way to help a friend is to ask what the retail cost is, and add a little tip.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about fulfillment.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about fulfillment.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about fulfillment, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about fulfillment by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.

 Main image by Kuhne Tafelesig from Pexels.